izhengfan/ba_demo_ceres/README.md

 For convenience in expression, we denote the Jacobian matrix of the error function w.r.t. the Lie group by `J_err_grp`, the Jacobian matrix of the Lie group w.r.t. the local Lie algebra increment by `J_grp_alg`, and the Jacobian matrix of the error function w.r.t. the local Lie algebra increment by `J_err_alg`.

-In many on-manifold graph optimization problems, only the `J_err_alg` are required.
+In many on-manifold graph optimization problems, only `J_err_alg` are required.
 However, in Ceres Solver, one can only seperately assign `J_err_grp` and `J_grp_alg`, but cannot directly define `J_err_alg`.
 This may be redundant and cost extra computational resources:

   - One has to derive the explicit Jacobians equations of both `J_err_grp` and `J_grp_alg`.
   - The solver would spend extra time to compute `J_err_alg` by multiplying `J_err_grp` and `J_grp_alg`.